-This Tuesday (15th December 2015), British Astronaut Tim Peake is due to head off into space for a 6 month mission aboard the International Space Station (ISS).
+This Tuesday (15th December 2015), British Astronaut Tim Peake is due to head off into space for a six-month spell aboard the International Space Station (ISS).
 Part of his mission will be to carry out some experiments using a couple of specially augmented Raspberry Pi computers (known as Astro Pis) that were recently delivered to the ISS.

 We thought it would be appropriate to mark this auspicious occasion by having a look at the Astro Pi Sense Hat software that Tim will be using aboard the ISS.

 If you want to find out more about Tim’s mission, you can take a look at the Astro Pi website at the following link: